Ryandev/IPPower9258/README.md

 ## License

 This is free software; you can redistribute and/or modify it under the terms of the MIT Licence.
-See the COPYING file for more information.
+See the LICENSE file for more information.